sqwk/oct-gallery/README.md

 - Owl Carousel (Js and CSS)
 - pz.js - Scritp for initialize the gallery carousel

-Use this option just in an emergency, because doesn't have to many style and maybe the carousel is not what you need.
-I recommend you use the "own style" option because offers to you more flexibility.
+Use this option just in an emergency, because it doesn't have too many styles and maybe the carousel is not what you need.
+I recommend you use the "own style" option because it offers you more flexibility.

 <a name="gallerypost"></a>
 ##Linking a gallery to a blog post and display it

-Once you have a gallery created, you can link it to a Blog Post (RainLab Blog).
+Once you have a gallery created, you can link it to a Blog Post ([RainLab Blog](https://octobercms.com/plugin/rainlab-blog)).

 To do this, just go to edit your blog and find the **Galleries** tab.
 There you will see all the galleries created, choose one (or many, it's your call) and save it.